ManageIQ/manageiq.org/README.md

 ## Step 1: Check it out

 Check out this this git repository by running:
-`git clone git@gitlab.osas.lab.eng.rdu2.redhat.com:osas/manageiq-site.git`
+`git clone git@github.com:ManageIQ/manageiq.org.git`

-When the git clone is done, run `cd manageiq-site` to change to the checked out directory.
+When the git clone is done, run `cd manageiq.org` to change to the checked out directory.

 ## Step 2: Set it up